Do you need IEC health insurance?

 For example, if you are currently in Canada on an IEC work permit and are submitting a new application, it is recommended you insert your Canadian residential address on the application form in this field.

-If you receive a POE letter, and don’t use it before its expiry date, this will still count as one participation in IEC Canada.
-So if citizens of your country can only participate in IEC once, then you will not be eligible to participate again.
+If you receive a POE letter, and don’t use it before its expiry date, this will not count as one participation in IEC Canada.

 See our International Experience Canada participating countries list for more details on the number of times citizens from your country can participate in IEC.